e-zoboli/e-zoboli/README.md

 ##  👋 Hello, folks!
-👶 My names is Enrico and I'm junior software developer.
+🌱 My names is Enrico and I'm junior software developer.

-🌱 I recently started my career in software development.
+🚀 I recently started my career in software development.

-👨‍💻 I work in .Net.
+🐳 I work mainly in .Net but I like to play with different languages.

-📗 I wish to learn something new every day.
+📗 I enjoy studying new technologies.

-🌌 I would like to become an open source contributor
+🌌 I would like to become an open source contributor.

+🗺 I need to travel.